simeononsecurity/simeononsecurity.ch/content/articles/demystifying-computer-power-supplies_-how-to-choose,-install,-and-troubleshoot/index.en.md

 ### What is a computer power supply?

 [A computer power supply is a vital component](https://1gbits.com/blog/How-to-Choose-a-Dedicated-Server/) that provides electrical power to the various components of a computer system.
 It converts the alternating current (AC) from the wall outlet into direct current (DC) that is used by the computer's internal components.
-Without a reliable power supply, a computer cannot function properly.
+Without a reliable power supply, a computer can't function properly.

 ### Importance of choosing the right power supply